IISD-ELA/iisd-ela-publications/README.md

 - To examine the tags associated with each publication, the user can hover above the question mark icons found next to each publication.

 ## Data Source
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The publications data for this search engine is pulled directly from a private backend Google Sheet using Google Sheet APIs.
-For now, the Google Sheet database only contains publications data for 2014-2024.
+For now, the Google Sheet database only contains publications data from 2014-2024.
 Completing this database to include all IISD-ELA publications is an ongoing effort.
 Regarding any new publications, the backend database is regularly updated to ensure the search engine is up-to-date with new publications.

 ## Contact and Support
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you encounter any issues or bugs, or would like to receive additional information about this search engine, please contact us at eladata@iisd-ela.org.